Whatsapp-Protocol/Gorgeous-Whatsapp/README.md

 Telegram :gorgeous008
 # Donate
  TRX : TSjwS7k78nG5Y4P1aAxob81qSup3Q5Qsu2
+ ETH    : 0x960e8eB35cEF615101BCCFC6c417E42CFEc1440B

  ![clickreg](https://raw.githubusercontent.com/lovethiscode/Gorgeous-Whatsapp/main/images/trx.png)

 # There is no more time to devote to the project, and the project is no longer updated.
+If you have any problems, you can contact me if you want to donate.
+Telegram :gorgeous008

 <a href="https://paypal.me/welove88" target="_blank"><img src="https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif" /></a>